antriv/Transfer_Learning_Text/README.md

 **Conclusion**

-In this blog post, we use Azure Machine Learning to train and compare different MRC models for transfer learning.
+In this blog post, we use DLVM to train and compare different MRC models for transfer learning.
 We evaluate four MRC algorithms and compare their performance by creating a QA bot for a corpus using each of the models.
 In the blog, we demonstrate the importance of selecting relevant data using transfer learning.
 We show that considering task and domain-specific characteristics and learning an appropriate data selection measure outperforms off-the-shelf metrics.
-MRC approaches had given AI more comprehension power, but MRC algorithms still don&#39;t really understand what it reads—it doesn&#39;t know what _&quot;British rock group Coldplay&quot;_ really is, besides it being the answer to a Super Bowl question.
+MRC approaches had given AI more comprehension power, but MRC algorithms still don’t really understand what it reads—it doesn’t know what “British rock group Coldplay” really is, besides it being the answer to a Super Bowl question.
 There are many NLP applications that need models that can transfer knowledge to new tasks and adapt to new domains with such human level understanding, and we feel this is just the beginning of our text transfer learning journey.

 Please feel free to email me at [antriv@microsoft.com](mailto:antriv@microsoft.com) if you have questions.